Video shows violent purse snatching in Chinatown parking lot

 The woman fought back, but the man dragged her by her purse handles behind a getaway car.

-Police say the suspect punched the woman a few time while behind the car, and then grabbed her purse, jumped in a vehicle and drove off.
+Police say the suspect punched the woman a few times while behind the car, and then grabbed her purse, jumped in a vehicle and drove off.

 "It looks crazy, like it hurt," exclaimed Courtney Castillo, one of several shoppers who stopped and looked at the video today in the very same shopping center.
 "Chinatown is Chinatown.
 There's nowhere you can go in the city that you will be absolutely safe.
 If you live in River Oaks, you could get mugged."